 We may earn money or products from the companies mentioned in this post.

 We love getting invitations!
 Accepting them, however, isn’t always so simple.
-Here’s what I’d like you to know…
+Here’s what this special needs parent would like you to know…

 We’ve turned down a lot of invitations over the years

 Birthday parties, graduations, and Christmas eves, all to avoid uncertain disaster: Over-stimulation causing a meltdown of epic proportions, our daughter’s exasperation on display, for the world to see.

 We opt for smaller celebrations at home where we know she’ll be most at ease.
 When we do attend events, we often leave early.

 No, this isn’t about avoidance of judgmental stares – this is about the fact that once our kiddo is overstimulated, she’s uncomfortable and her meltdown is the product of that.
 Going to events is not always what’s best for her.

 Here are some things to keep in mind if a special needs parent accepts or declines your invitation:

 Our intentions are good.
 We don’t want a meltdown to take away from your special occasion.
 We usually know whether a venue or situation will be a good idea or not.